 Where to stay in Uluru

-- Emu Walk Apartments - The Emu Walk Apartments have just been refurbished and have their own kitchen allowing you to cook for yourself.
+Another from the Accor Group, these apartments fall under the Mercure brand.
+The Emu Walk Apartments have just been refurbished and have their own kitchen allowing you to cook for yourself.
 Yulara has a very good supermarket so it's a great option.

 Day 17 - 21 Adelaide & Kangaroo Island